-When taking a medical history, your doctor may ask you about your bowel habits, symptoms, pain, diet, and medications.
-The physical examination usually involves a digital rectal examination.
-To perform this test, your doctor inserts a gloved, lubricated finger into your rectum to check for any tenderness, blockages, or blood.
-Your doctor may check your stools for signs of bleeding and test your blood for signs of infection.
+- Ask about your medical history.
+They may ask you about your bowel habits, symptoms, pain, diet, and medications. - Perform a physical examination, usually with a digital rectal examination.
+To perform this test, your doctor inserts a gloved, lubricated finger into your rectum.
+This allows them to check for any tenderness, blockages, or blood. - Your doctor may perform one or more tests.
+They may check your stools for signs of bleeding and test your blood for signs of infection.